Zabrane/py-cityindex/README.rst

     Performance is another factor; manipulating large quantities of timezone-aware datetimes is horrifically slow, particularly with ``pytz``.
-    The datetime API is well suited for calendaring or on-screen display tasks, but as an internal format where timezones are unimportant it kinda sucks.
+    ``datetime`` is well suited for calendaring or on-screen display tasks, but as an internal format where timezones are unimportant it kinda sucks.

 **Why are prices floating point?**
-    See previous answer.
     Python's ``decimal.Decimal`` is a nice ideal, but performance is horrendous, few know how to configure it correctly, it suffers the same serializability issues as ``datetime``, and is generally overkill for the task of representing prices.
 In particular it is noteworthy that ``decimal`` remains a fixed precision type.

     It is also commonplace for useful libraries to simply ignore ``decimal`` altogether in preference of float: none of ``pandas``, ``TaLib`` or NumPy offer direct support.
-This means that consuming a time series in those libraries would require a conversion step.
+This means consuming time series in those libraries requires a conversion step.

     Using the ``PriceDecimalPlaces`` field of ``ApiMarketInformationDTO`` it should always be possible to recover a decimal price from its floating